 Please note: If an employee has an HSA and fails to meet any HSA eligibility rules, upon an IRS individual audit, they may be subject to applicable taxes and/or penalties.

-What will happen to an employee’s Dependent Care FSA funds if they haven’t been used by the end of 2021?
+What will happen to Dependent Care FSA funds if they haven’t been used by the end of 2022?

 Yes.
-Employees must first enroll in either the CDHP 1 or 2 health option and indicate the wish to open an HSA.
-Once employees confirm their eligibility requirements, an HSA will be opened on their behalf and in their name at Optum Bank.
+Employees must first enroll in either the Health Savings Premier or Core health option and indicate that they wish to open an HSA.
+Once they confirm their eligibility requirements, an HSA will be opened on their behalf and in their name at Optum Bank.

 Important note: Because an HSA is a bank account, it is subject to the requirements of the Patriot Act for the Consumer Identity Program (CIP).
 One such requirement is to have a street address on file that is not a P.O.
 Box.
 Employees must provide a primary, permanent, physical street address.
 Employees who enroll in a CDHP but are ineligible for an HSA will receive the Liberty contribution in their paycheck as taxable income.

-When will Liberty make its contributions to my HSA?
+When will Liberty make its contributions to the employee’s HSA?

-If an employee enrolls in a CDHP and is eligible for and elects to open an HSA, Liberty will make its contribution to their HSA in the month following enrollment (pro-rated based on hire date).
-Following annual benefits enrollment 2022, Liberty will make its contribution at the end of January 2022.
+If employees enroll in the Health Savings Plan or Core plans and are eligible for and elect to open an HSA, Liberty will make its contribution to their HSA in the month following their enrollment (pro-rated based on hire date).
+Following annual benefits enrollment 2023, Liberty will make its contribution at the end of January 2023.

-How much can employees contribute to the HSA if they join the CDHP during the year?
+How much can an employee contribute to the HSA if they join the Health Savings Premier or Core health plan during the year?

-Employees may contribute up to the annual IRS maximum when combined with Liberty Mutual’s contribution.
-Liberty’s contributions will be pro-rated based on date of hire.
+Employees may contribute up to the annual IRS maximum when combined with Liberty’s contribution.
+Liberty’s contributions will be pro-rated based on their date of hire.

 Are employees eligible for a Health Care Flexible Spending Account (FSA) account?

-- the employee is enrolled in the Liberty EPO
+- They are enrolled in the EPO Copay plan

-- the employee is enrolled in any non-HDHP coverage or
+- They are enrolled in any non-HDHP coverage or

-- the employee has no health coverage at all
+- They have no health coverage at all

-An employee may be eligible to open an FSA through Optum Bank if they are not currently enrolled in a HDHP or CDHP – regardless of if it is through Liberty Mutual.
-An employee must elect to contribute to the Health Care FSA during annual benefits enrollment; the FSA will not automatically be opened for the employee.
+Employees may be eligible to open an FSA through Optum Bank if they are not currently enrolled in a high deductible or CDHP plan, regardless of if it is through Liberty or not.
+Employees must elect to contribute to the Health Care FSA during annual benefits enrollment; the FSA will not automatically be opened for employees.